°®¶ąapp

 Formica Corporation Expands from Cincinnati Center to a Global Footprint

 Founded in 1913, the Formica Company boasts a rich history intricately linked with the development of Cincinnati.
 As the company expanded, its manufacturing campus gradually moved northward from the Ohio River, mirroring the city’s own growth.
-The Formica¼ brand has made a significant impact on corporate campuses not only through its own unique architectural expansion but also by manufacturing laminate products that have furnished corporate buildings since the 1930s.
+The Formica® brand has made a significant impact on corporate campuses not only through its own unique architectural expansion but also by manufacturing laminate products that have furnished corporate buildings since the 1930s.

-corporate modernism, special edition, Annual Theme, corporate campuses
+corporate modernism, Special Edition, Annual Theme, Corporate Campuses

 Article